vishnusoni2780/C-S-Box-Python-Project/README.md

 # C-S-Box-Python-Project

-This Project is based upon Python's Socket Programmingand can work as Chat Box in Queue Format.
+This Project is based upon Python's Socket Programming and can work as Chat Box in Queue Format.

 STEPS TO EXECUTE:
 ------------------